 When it comes to beauty, everyone has an opinion or a foolproof trick that they guarantee “will work, 100%.”
 The problem is, there are so many beauty myths floating around, you could be believing fake news.
 Ever slapped toothpaste on a pimple?
 Big mistake!
 To make sure you’re not victimized by a beauty myth ever again, we debunked five common myths that could be messing up your beauty game…

 How to shave your face: Start with a cleansed face, ensuring it’s completely dry before you shave.
-You don’t need to exfoliate before, because the process acts as an intense exfoliation.
+You don’t need to exfoliate before because the process acts as an intense exfoliation.
 Then, using a straight razor, which you can buy on Amazon, $5, pull your skin up towards your eyes so that the skin is taught.
 Then, using small, steady strokes, with the blade at a 45-degree angle, glide the blade downwards (in the same direction of the hair growth).
-Do this for the entire bottom half of your face, and the same for your forehead.
-Take extra care around the brow area and be very light handed – you don’t need a lot of pressure.
+Do this for the entire bottom half of your face (if you want you can do your forehead as well).
+Take extra care around the brow area and be very light-handed – you don’t need a lot of pressure.
 If you have active pimples, you should avoid these.
-Check out the video above for everything you need to know about face shaving, and read all our dos and don’ts here.
+Check out the video below for everything you need to know about face shaving, and read all our dos and don’ts here.

 What most people think: If you’ve been scheduling your hair appointments every six weeks in the hope of longer, more voluminous hair, then you’re victim to one of the most common beauty myths on the block.
 The reality is; your hair doesn’t register when you cut it.
 Hair growth begins at the follicle, so to boost growth you need to treat your scalp, not the ends.
 It may look and feel healthier – regular trims combat breakage and split ends that make your hair look dull and damaged – but sadly, it will not enhance growth.